myersg86/do-seafile-1604/SEAFILE.md

 # How to install and configure Seafile server on an Ubuntu 18.04 droplet

+Seafile is a private cloud such as Dropbox, except that Seafile is open source and encrypted by default, giving you added security and priva

 Introductory paragraph about the topic that explains what this topic is about and why the reader should care; what problem does it solve?

 In this guide, you will [configure/set up/build/deploy] [some thing]...